-When it comes to WooCommerce, a good web design is extremely important: Visitors decide whether to stay in your online shop or bounce from it right away.
-It also strongly influences whether they actually complete the purchase.
+When it comes to WooCommerce, good web design is extremely important.
+Good design determines whether your visitors stay in your online shop or bounce from it right away.
+It also strongly influences whether they actually complete a purchase.
 What do you need to bear in mind when choosing your WooCommerce themes?
 And what are the most important themes?
 Michael from RAIDBOXES shares his expertise.

 A theme for WordPress or WooCommerce is kind of a design template.
 It determines what your website looks like.
-It is not so easy to choose the right theme for your online shop.
-Or as an agency to advise your clients on a specific template.
-This article guides you step by step through the selection.
+Choosing right theme for your online shop is no easy task.
+Neither is recommending a specific template to your customers as an agency.
+This article guides you step by step through the selection process.

 There are basically two possibilities when using themes: